coderDaiyan/daiyans-auto-repair-client/README.md

 ## Features in this Project

-- In the Home Page there are some services which are loaded from **Backend API**
+- On the Home Page, there are some services are loaded from the **Backend API**.
-- If any User Clicks on the service, There is an authentication system user is logged in or not.
-If logged in, User can go to order page
+- If any User Clicks on the service, there is an authentication system user is logged in or not.
+If logged in, the user can go to the order page and he can order with the payment system via Stripe.
-- There is a Dashboard page where if user can see if he ordered any product in past he can see the orders they ordered in past, and user can give a review also which will display in home page
-- There is a another page for admin.
-If he is admin he will see below options

-  - Manage Services
-  - Add Service
-  - All Orders
+- User can see his all orders.
+- User can give a review.
+- Admin can add service.
+- Admin can manage services.
-  - Make Admin
+- Admin can make anyone admin with email address

 ## Sever Side Repo Link